Speech-Interaction-Technology-Aalto-U/itsp/Recognition/Speech_Recognition.md

 -   Feature Extraction: It converts the speech signal into a sequence of acoustic feature vectors.
 These observations should be compact and carry sufficient information for recognition in the later stage.
--   Acoustic Model: It Contains a statistical representation of the distinct sounds that make up each word in the Language Model or Grammar.
+-   Acoustic Model: It contains a statistical representation of the distinct sounds that make up each word in the Language Model or Grammar.
 Each distinct sound corresponds to a phoneme.
--   Language Model: It contain a very large list of words and their probability of occurrence in a given sequence.
+-   Language Model: It contains a very large list of words and their probability of occurrence in a given sequence.
 -   Decoder: It is a software program that takes the sounds spoken by a user and searches the acoustic Model for the equivalent sounds.